Our 12th Annual Camp du Ballon Rouge was held Friday, September 26 through Sunday, September 28, 2014 with 114 happy

 Camp du Ballon Rouge

-2013 dates are Friday, April 19th through Sunday, April 21.
 APPLICATIONS are available for download via the button to the top left.
 ALL campers MUST fill out an new application each year.
 New campers are accepted on a first come – first served basis.
 All required forms must be received and approved by our medical staff before acceptance is complete.
 Campers will be notified by mail around the middle of February if all their forms are in and they have been approved for attendance.
-Currently, there is no cost for campers to attend dBR.
+Currently, there is no cost to parents for their children to attend Camp dBR.

 Transportation, to and from the Camp For All facility, is not provided for campers.

 Please send $100.00 per child you wish to help sponsor to:

 Camp du Ballon Rouge